Start learning a new language todaySee our special offers

 Discover the best way to learn Russian online.
-Our dynamic, contextualized lessons teach beginners to speak and read the Russian language.Try Our Free Demo
+Our dynamic, contextualized lessons teach beginners to speak and read the Russian language.Try our Free Trial

 Learning a language like Russian is not just about expanding your career opportunities.
 It will also open you to a world of new connections and experiences.
 As the most widely spoken Slavic language, there are 160 million native Russian speakers, and it's one of the more commonly spoken languages in Eastern Europe.
 It is not, however, widely spoken by westerners which makes it highly marketable in businesses, academics, government, and social circles.
 Learning Russian can also help you understand other members of the Slavic language family spoken throughout Eastern Europe such as Polish, Czech, and Ukrainian.
 If you plan to travel to Russia, it's important to speak at least a little Russian because, unlike most parts of Europe, those who speak English are not as prevalent.
 Only 30% or about a third of Russians speak or understand English.